At the end of the day, FP&A isn’t a technical department. Its role is to develop...

 In addition to all of the above, there has been a growth in Cloud-based analytic solutions that provide FP&A departments with the latest developments in technology on any device, in any location and in any language.

 At no other time in the past has FP&A had such sophisticated tools whereby they can radically improve the service they offer to management.
-The only issue is whether FP&A departments have the knowledge of these emerging technologies, the skills required to make use of them, and senior management that recognise the FP&A departments can no longer rely on the skills and level of resourcing from that of a decade ago.
+The only issue is whether FP&A departments have the knowledge of these emerging technologies and the skills required to make use of them, and senior management that recognises the FP&A departments can no longer rely on the skills and level of resourcing from that of a decade ago.

-The truth is that these new technologies require skill sets that are far removed from the traditional expertise and tools used in the past, and even today training can fall far short of what is actually going on in the world of analytics.
-The situation is so desperate that a radical new approach is required in how FP&A departments are staffed, resourced and directed.
+The truth is that these new technologies require skill sets that are far removed from the traditional expertise and tools used in the past, and even today, training can fall far short of what is actually going on in the world of analytics.
+The situation is so desperate that a radical new approach is required to how FP&A departments are staffed, resourced and directed.

 Over this series of blogs, I will be looking at practical ways in which change can be managed.
 It will require turning away from traditional, accepted practices and reinventing FP&A. This is not just another ‘scare story’ put about every few years to try and justify more resources for FP&A, but an emerging reality that the world of analytics has changed so much as to invalidate how many departments operate.